kmoore67/rtd-github-pages/README.md

 1. Fork this repo
 1. On your forked repo, go to the "Actions" tab and click "I understand my workflows, go ahead and enable them" to enable GitHub workflows
 1. On your forked repo, go to the "Settings" tab.
-Under "GitHub Pages" choose 'gh-pages branch' under "Source"
+Under "Pages", then "Source" choose 'Deploy from a branch'
+2. On your forked repo, in the "Settings" tab.
+Under "Pages".
+Under "Branch".
+Choose 'gh-pages' then '/(root)' then click 'Save'
 1. Make a small change to [docs/index.rst](/docs/index.rst)
 1. `git commit` and `git push` something to trigger your site to be built